Samsung Galaxy S8 vs iPhone 7: How do they compare?

-Samsung Galaxy S8 vs iPhone 7: Mobile titans Apple and Samsung are facing off once again, but who’s built the better smartphone overall?
-We weigh up the Galaxy S8 and iPhone 7 design, specs and price to help you decide how to spend your money.
+Samsung Galaxy S8 vs iPhone 7: Apple and Samsung are facing off once again, but which mobile titan has built the better phone this time around?
+We compare the Galaxy S8 and iPhone 7 design, specs and price to help you decide how to spend your money.

 When Apple launched the iPhone 7 last year, we weren't overly impressed.
 While the build quality and features seemed decent enough, battery life hampered the experience enough to warrant a 3.5/5 overall score.
 Still, the iPhone 7 remains one of the UK's most popular smartphones, and it'll be top of the list for many looking to upgrade.